 The neighbourhood has a number of great restaurants and bars, and it’s far enough from the touristy madness to feel like a retreat, but close enough to reach on foot or a short ride on public transport.
 Even within a short 5-day stay, we had established a morning routine of getting coffee from Kokkos, and pastry from Chez Alice.

 Things to Do

 If you are a history buff, Athens is the city for you.
-With architecture that dates back to 5th century BC, there is plenty of historical wonder to take in.
+With architecture that dates back to 5th century BC, there is plenty of historical wonders to take in.
 This mix of history and modernity makes Athens a tantalizing city to explore.

 Pro tip: When I visit a city, I like to star all the places I want to visit on Google Maps, including restaurants & cafés.
 Download the map onto your phone to have an offline version.
 I then decide which neighborhood I want to explore for the day, and can make decisions on the go.

 Read more: Karidi Beach, Sithonia

 In a major city, I like to take advantage of the hop-on/hop-off bus whenever possible.
 They serve as a great transportation option with added history lessons.
 Exploring the city on the bus gets me to all the top destinations, and helps me get a feel of the land.
 We used CitySightseeing in Athens, and ticket prices begin at €18 for an adult.
 You can book the tickets ahead online, or get them at the booths located near major attractions.